mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   # When enebled, when player logs in who has alert set on him, staff member will get notification that this player have some notes attached to him
   ShowOnAlertEvent: true
 GroundClean:
+  WhiteList:
     # List of item types not to be removed on ground clean action
-  WhiteList:
+    Material:
     - itemType
+    # List of item types not to be removed on ground clean action
+    EntityType:
+    - entityType
 Command:
   CommandFilter:
     Duplicate: